RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 these files along with MWA metafits files (containing the required metadata) into a UVData object which can then be written out to uvfits or any other supported file type.
-There are also options for applying cable length corrections, common flagging patterns and phasing the data to the pointing center.
+There are also options for applying cable length corrections, dividing out digital gains, dividing out the coarse band shape, common flagging patterns, using cotter flag files, and phasing the data to the pointing center.

 ::